stas-sultanov/azure-monitor-telemetry/doc/readme.md

 - The Application Insights supports following telemetry tags
   - OperationId - the unique identifier of the operation that spans across services or components.
   - OperationParentId - the unique identifier of the operation which is parent to the specific telemetry item.
-- The telemetry types which represents an activity have an `ActivityTelemetry.Id` property - the unique identifier.<br/>The Id property is used as OperationParentId tag for all subsequent telemetries within the activity scope.
+- The telemetry types which represents an activity derives form [ActivityTelemetry](/src/Code/Models/ActivityTelemetry.cs) class.<br/>The `ActivityTelemetry.Id` property is used as OperationParentId tag for all subsequent telemetries within the activity scope.
 - The `TelemetryClient` class provides a `TelemetryClient.Context` property that holds a reference to the set of telemetry tags including OperationId and OperationName.
-- The `TelemetryClient.Context` utilizes [AsyncLocal\<T\>][dot_net_async_local_info], this makes the referenced `TelemetryOperation` available across asynchronous contexts.
+- The `TelemetryClient.Context` property utilizes [AsyncLocal\<T\>][dot_net_async_local_info], this makes the referenced instance of `TelemetryTags` class available across asynchronous contexts.

 ### Using Activity Scope

-The `TelemetryClient` provides a set of `TelemetryClient.ActivityScope*` methods that simplify work with OperationParentId property of `TelemetryClient.Context`.
+The `TelemetryClient` provides a set of `TelemetryClient.ActivityScope*` methods that simplify work with OperationParentId property of `TelemetryClient.Context` property.

-The `TelemetryClient.ActivityScopeBegin` begins the scope and `TelemetryClient.ActivityScopeEnd` ends the scope accordingly.
+The `TelemetryClient.ActivityScopeBegin` method begins the scope and the `TelemetryClient.ActivityScopeEnd` method ends the scope accordingly.

 Any telemetry captured within the scope will have scope's activity id as parent operation id.